danyul-h/yr2025/world/unit-4/chapter 17.md

 	* innovated by italy, transferred to north west europe in 16th century
 * amsterdam was europe's greatest stock market in 17th & 18th centuries
 * dutch helped w/ these by creating monopoly commercial enterprises
-	* these were granted monopolies for trade w the easat + west indies
+	* these were granted monopolies for trade w the east + west indies
 	* these companies then sold shares to indiv.s to raise sums for overseas enterprises
 	* the risk + profit was spread throughout the investors
 * france and england soon did the same